 This article explains how non-compete agreements work and the tax deduction effects of these agreements.

 Non-compete agreements must adhere to state laws, and some states have ruled them not valid; check with your attorney before signing a non-compete agreement.

 Kinds of Non-compete Agreements

-There are actually two kinds of non-compete situations - in employment agreements and in business sales agreements.
+There are two kinds of non-compete situations - employment agreements and business sales agreements.
 The non-compete can be a clause in a contract or a stand-alone agreement.